loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 $$\boxed{[T] \sim \{\tau, t_K, N, \lambda, u, v, \eta, \omega^{-1}, z, t_{\text{mod}}\}}$$

 **Physical Meaning**:
-- Time is not multiple concepts, but **different projections of the same object**
+- Time might not be multiple concepts, but **different projections of the same object**
-- "Time" in quantum mechanics, geometry, scattering, spectroscopy, and information theory are **essentially the same**
+- "Time" in quantum mechanics, geometry, scattering, spectroscopy, and information theory are **essentially the same in mathematical structure**
 - They are related through **affine transformations** $t_1 = \alpha t_2 + \beta$

 ```mermaid